Phillies vs. Braves MLB Betting Odds, Trends & Prediction

-The Philadelphia Phillies head to Atlanta to face the Braves at 7:20 PM ET on Tuesday night on TBS.
-It’s the first game of a three-game set.
+The Philadelphia Phillies remain in Atlanta to face the Braves at 7:08 PM ET on Thursday night on FOX.
+It’s the final game of a three-game set.
 Keep reading for our Phillies vs. Braves betting prediction.

 Phillies vs. Braves Game Matchup and Betting Odds